DOI10.47051/SDWL4438

 EcuadorManabíRancho San JuanMaldonado Vásquez 2017

-EcuadorManabíReserva Biológica Cerro SecoThis work
+EcuadorManabíReserva Biológica Cerro SecoThis work, Fig. 1

 EcuadorManabíReserva Jama CoaqueSteinke 2016